barryclark/jekyll-now/en/team.md

 <section class="team-member-presentation" id="leon">
   <img src="{{ site.baseurl }}/images/2019-team-members/leon.jpg" />
   <span>“My name is <strong>Leon Hauser</strong>.
-I assume the role of the ‘structural engineer’, since I'm interested in an engineer's career.
+In 2018, I already assumed the role of the ‘structural engineer’ (since I'm interested in an engineer's career); I'm responsible for the construction this year as well.
 I joined the project because I've been interested in the construction of aerospace vehicles for a long time and couldn't resign such an opportunity.”</span>
 </section>

 <section class="team-member-presentation" id="henrik">